mecid/mecid.github.io/_posts/2025-06-24-glassifying-tabs-in-swiftui.md

 }
 ```

 Today we learned how to adapt the new Liquid Glass design language to the tab navigation which is the most popular way of structuring mobile apps.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!